InFact-coop/Unlock/README.md

 ### Next Sprint
-If this design is move forward for a build sprint it is important to concentrate on key features that both solves the initital problem and takes implements feedback from user testing.
+If this design is to move forward for a build sprint it is important to concentrate on key features that both solves the initital problem and takes implements feedback from user testing.

-Recommended first features:
+Recommended first features from developers point of view:
 - [ ] Add flows for other destinations
 - [ ] Add flows for disclosure form or other common helpline queries
 - [ ] Improve responsiveness